2020PB/police-brutality/reports/California.md

 Footage does not indicate that any protesters were violent with any officer before the shooting began.

-tags: shove, shoot, rubber-bullets, protestor
+tags: shove, shoot, rubber-bullet, protestor

 id: ca-hollywood-2